 If your password to log into your computer has changed, it may have been hacked.
 There is no reason why a password would change on its own.
-Log into an administrator account to change your accounts password.

 E-mail spam being sent

-Tip: E-mail addresses can also be spoofed without hacking the e-mail account.
+Tip: E-mail addresses can also be spoofed without hacking the account.
 After changing the e-mail password, if your friends continue to get e-mails you have not sent, it is likely someone is spoofing your e-mail address.

 Increased network activity